-Answer: Your answer should contain a brief summary of the work situation, what action you took, and the outcome that occurred from your actions.
+Answer: Your answer should contain a summary of the work situation, what action you took, and the outcome that occurred from your actions.
 For example, "Our team went through a lot of changes last year.
 And it wasn't until we decided to embrace solving one particular problem for our customer that fueled our inspiration.
-We didn't focus on ourselves, but our customers.
-And I was happy to be the one to place emphasis on how we needed to do that."
+We didn't focus on ourselves but our customers.
+And I was happy to be the one to emphasize how we needed to do that."

 Tell me about an experience speaking in front of/presenting to a big group.